25 Feb

 As and Ps are the cross-sectional area and perimeter respectively of the inner disk.

-The heat transfer coefficient hpcb is the equivalent heat transfer coefficient of the PCB acting on the heat generating component.
-The thermal resistance of the PCB is then:
+The heat transfer coefficient hb is the equivalent heat transfer coefficient of the conduction resistance due to flow of heat through the inner disk and into the outer annulus of the PCB acting on the heat generating component.
+This conduction thermal resistance is:

 Thermal via calculations